 It didn't make much sense at the time, as I was expecting my first baby.
-And the comment was something along the lines of:
+The comment was something along the lines of:

 If you feel the Ring of Fire, don't push.
 Just breathe through it.

-I actively prevented the pushing, and justed breathed.
+I actively prevented the pushing, and just breathed.
 The burning passed.
 And on we went, a baby born on the next contraction.
 AWESOME.
 No tearing.

 The burning, or stinging, felt at this point is the body's way of saying 'slow down, I am not quite stretched enough'.
 By panting or breathing through the burning contraction, you give your body more stretching time.
 Your body adjusts to make room, and you can move on.